We’re campaigning for minimum unit pricing to be introduced across the UK.

 Evidence shows that as alcohol becomes more affordable, drinking and alcohol-related harm increase.
 The simplest way to reduce the amount of cheap alcohol drunk is by increasing the price.

-MUP would save lives, cut crime and reduce pressure on our NHS and emergency services.
+MUP would save lives and reduce pressure on our NHS and emergency services.

 Is minimum unit pricing working in Scotland and Wales?